-You must own the freehold or have a lease with at least 20 years left to run after the Project Completion Date for your delivery phase.
+You must own the freehold or have a lease with at least five years left to run after the Project Completion Date.

 The Project Completion Date is the date we let you know that we have recorded the Project as complete.